Report: Trump’s Lawyer Involved With Secret Plan to Lift Russian Sanctions

-President Trump’s personal lawyer, Michael D. Cohen, recently hand delivered a sealed “peace plan” to the White House which outlined a way to remove the U.S. sanctions on Russia, and which was conceived by a pro-Putin Ukrainian lawmaker who was connected to Cohen by a Trump business associate with links to the mafia.
-This is all according to a new report published by New York Times on Sunday.
-The plan was apparently delivered to the desk of former National Security Adviser Michael Flynn one week before he was forced to resign over having allegedly had, and lied about, a discussion about U.S. sanctions with Russian Ambassador Sergey Kislyak.
+President Trump’s personal lawyer, Michael D. Cohen, recently hand-delivered a sealed “peace plan” to the White House outlining a way to remove the U.S. sanctions on Russia, a plan that was conceived by a pro-Putin Ukrainian lawmaker connected to Cohen by a Trump business associate with links to the mafia.
+This is all according to a new report published by the New York Times on Sunday.
+The plan was apparently delivered to the desk of former National Security Adviser Michael Flynn one week before he was forced to resign over having allegedly had, and lied about, a discussion about U.S. sanctions with Russian ambassador Sergey Kislyak.

 It is not clear if the plan was ever even opened after being delivered to the White House, or if the plan’s proponents have discussed the plan with Trump or anyone else in the administration.
 The Times describes the group behind the plan as amateur diplomatic freelancers, and while this is obviously a lot more smoke in the already murky story regarding Team Trump’s possible connections to Russia, the new report alleges no wrongdoing regarding the scheme.